EDCD/EDDN/schemas/README-EDDN-schemas.md

    its request and the reverse proxy rejected it as a result.
 2. `503` - `Service Unavailable` - the EDDN Gateway process is either not
    running, or not responding.
+3. `400` - `Bad Request` - if you attempt to use plain HTTP, rather than HTTPS.

 #### bottle responses
 1. `413` - `Payload Too Large` - `bottle` enforces a maximum request size